-In this post we comprehensively discuss how to build a high power induction heater circuit using IGBTs which are considered to be the most versatile and powerful switching devices
+In this post we comprehensively discuss how to build a high power 1000 watt induction heater circuit using IGBTs which are considered to be the most versatile and powerful switching devices, even superior to mosfets.

 Induction Heater Working Principle